KNOCKERBALL MN GAMES

 Knockerball MN Game Descriptions And Videos:

-Much like "Ships Across the Ocean" or "Sharks and Minnows," Middle Man starts with one person in the middle of the field and all other players lined up along one of the goal lines.
-After the whistle is blown, all of the players along the goal line attempt to run to the opposite side goal line and stay on their feet.
-The "middle man's" objective is to knock down as many of those players as he/she can before they can cross the field.
-Those that are knocked down become part of the "middle" for the remaining trips back and forth across the field until there is only one remaining player that has not been knocked down.
+Much like “Ships Across the Ocean” or “Sharks and Minnows,” Middle Man starts with one person in the middle of the field and all other players lined up along one of the goal lines.
+After the whistle is blown, all of the players along the goal line attempt to safely run to the opposite side goal line.
+The “middle man’s” objective is to knock down as many of those players as he/she can before they can cross the field.
+Those that are knocked down become part of the “middle” for the remaining trips back and forth across the field until there is only one remaining player that has not been knocked down.

 Knockerball MN Bowling: